(Les Riviéres Pourpres)

-Director – Mathieu Kassovitz, Screenplay – Mathieu Kassovitz & Jean-Christophe Grange, Based on the Novel Red Blood Rivers by Grange, Producer – Alain Goldman, Photography – Thierry Arbogast, Music – Bruno Colais, Visual Effects Supervisor – Christian Guillon, Mechanical Effects – Francois Otte & Jean-Pierre Trinquier, Makeup Effects – Denis Gastouet & Jean-Christophe Spadaccini, Production Design – Thierry Flamand.
-Production Company – Gaumont/Legende Enterprises/TFI Films
+Director – Mathieu Kassovitz, Screenplay – Mathieu Kassovitz & Jean-Christophe Grange, Based on the Novel Red Blood Rivers by Jean-Christophe Grange, Producer – Alain Goldman, Photography – Thierry Arbogast, Music – Bruno Colais, Visual Effects Supervisor – Christian Guillon, Mechanical Effects – Francois Otte & Jean-Pierre Trinquier, Makeup Effects – Denis Gastouet & Jean-Christophe Spadaccini, Production Design – Thierry Flamand.
+Production Company – Gaumont/Legende Enterprises/TFI Films.

 Jean Reno (Commissioner Pierre Niemans), Vincent Cassel (Lieutenant Max Kerkerian), Nadia Fares (Fanny Ferreira), Karim Belkhadra (Captain Dahame), Didier Flamand (University Dean), Jean-Pierre Cassel (Dr Cherneze), Tonio Descanvalle & Olivier Rousset (Policemen), Dominique Sanda (Sister Andree), Christophe Bernard & Nicky Naude (Skinheads)